Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

-In equilibrium at temperature $T$, the momentum-resolved current from the free lattice to the extended reservoir is $j(q)=Tv_{q}R(q)$ for $q>0$ and with $R(q)=| A(q) |^2$.
-It is difficult to directly evaluate the current from the extended reservoir to the free lattice, but at equilibrium this current has to fully compensate the one entering the reservoir from the free lattice.
+In equilibrium at temperature $T$, the momentum-resolved current from the free lattice to the extended reservoir is $J(q)=k_B Tv_{q}\left[1-R(q)\right]$ for $q>0$, where $R(q)=| A(q) |^2$ is the reflection coefficient.
+It is difficult to directly evaluate the current from the extended reservoir to the free lattice, but in equilibrium this current has to fully compensate the one entering the reservoir from the free lattice.
 Using this correspondence, we can now write down the current from a reservoir to the free lattice even at non-equilibrium conditions.
-This results in the following set of balance equations for a heat current in a system of a free lattice sandwiched between two extended reservoirs,
+This results in the following set of balance equations for the heat current through a free lattice between two extended reservoirs,

 where $J(q)$ is the current within the free lattice and $J_{L(R)}$ is the current from the left (right) reservoirs.
-For example, the first equation states that the current from left to right within the free lattice equals to the current from the left reservoir plus the portion of ``left" current, $J(-q)$, reflected by the interface with the right reservoir.
+For example, the first equation states that the current from left to right within the free lattice equals the current from the left reservoir plus the portion of ``left" current, $J(-q)$, reflected by the interface with the right reservoir.
 Solving these equations and integrating over all phonon modes, $\int_{0}^{\pi}dq\,\left[J(q)+J(-q)\right]$, we obtain

 which is similar to Eq.~(\ref{eq:sigma_free}), except for the quotient within the integrand.
-This quotient is strictly positive and always less than $1$ -- it represents the non-vanishing thermal resistance of the interfaces due to phonon scattering and is known as the Kapitza resistance \cite{POLLACK1969}.
-The low-$\gamma$ expansion of Eq.~(\ref{eq:sigma_reflection}) produces a simple result
+This quotient is strictly positive and always less than $1$ -- it represents the non-vanishing thermal resistance of the interfaces due to phonon scattering and is known as the Kapitza resistance \cite{Kapitza41}.
+The small-$\gamma$ expansion of Eq.~(\ref{eq:sigma_reflection}) produces a very simple result